Do You Look After Someone? Are You a Carer?

 If you are please let us know - we may be able to help you

 If you are cared for or looked after by someone or are a Carer yourself or you look after someone please let us know so that we can add it to your record.

-Our Carer's Lead at the Practice is our Healthcare Assistant Sally Hankins, she is happy to provide information and help so that Carers and those who are cared for are aware of all the help and support which is available to them.
+Our Carer's Lead at the Practice is our Assistant Practitioner Sally Hankins, she is happy to provide information and help so that Carers and those who are cared for are aware of all the help and support which is available to them.
 Please contact the surgery for details or download The Old Dispensary Carers Pack .

 Patients have the right to be accompanied at any practice appointment by their carer if they wish.